Positive characteristic algebraic geometry: Frobenius Splittings

 In contrast, when the action of Frobenius on $H^{1}(X, \sO_{X})$ is not injective (and hence identically zero), we say that $X$ is supersingular and has Hasse invariant zero.
 In this case, having chosen a base point, the identity element is the only $p^{e}$-torsion point for the group law.

-In Theorem 4.2.1 of Hartshorne, it is shown that $X$ is ordinary if and only if, when embedded as a cubic hypersurface $X = \bV(f) \subseteq \bP^{2}$, the term $(xyz)^{p-1}$ appears with a nonzero coefficient in $f^{p-1}$.
+In Theorem 4.21 of Hartshorne, it is shown that $X$ is ordinary if and only if, when embedded as a cubic hypersurface $X = \bV(f) \subseteq \bP^{2}$, the term $(xyz)^{p-1}$ appears with a nonzero coefficient in $f^{p-1}$.
 By Fedder's criterion, it follows that $X$ is $F$-split if and only if $X$ is ordinary. \end{example}

 \begin{exercise} Suppose $X$ is a smooth projective genus one curve.
-First, recall Atiyah's classification of indecomposible vector bundles on $X$.
-For each $r > 0$, there exists a unique indecomposible vector bundle $E_{r}$ of rank $r$ and degree zero with $H^{0}(X, E_{r}) \neq 0$.
+First, recall Atiyah's classification of indecomposable vector bundles on $X$.
+For each $r > 0$, there exists a unique indecomposable vector bundle $E_{r}$ of rank $r$ and degree zero with $H^{0}(X, E_{r}) \neq 0$.
 Moreover, one can construct the $E_{r}$ inductively by setting $E_{1} = \sO_{X}$ and letting $E_{r+1}$ be the unique nontrivial extension

-Any other indecomposible vector bundle of rank $r$ and degree zero has the form $E_{r} \tensor \sL$ for a uniquely determined line bundle $\sL$ of degree zero.
+Any other indecomposable vector bundle of rank $r$ and degree zero has the form $E_{r} \tensor \sL$ for a uniquely determined line bundle $\sL$ of degree zero.